Check back often to see all that is happening in Lifeline.

 We help students connect, ask hard questions and become more like Jesus.

 Lifeline would not be Lifeline without the deep and integral relationships our students build with their small group leaders and with each other.
-We believe that these relationships are essential for deep growth to happen within the community.
+We believe that these relationships are essential for profound growth to happen within the community.
 As students invest in those around them, they learn how to care for others, and how to be cared for; how to ask for accountability, and how to hold someone else to their word; how to engage in small group community, and how to serve those around them.
-It is our hope that our students are known, and know others.
+We hope that our students are known, and know others.

 Here are a few questions we are frequently asked about Student’s Ministry.